List of small modular reactor designs: ACP100: China

-ARC-100
+ARC-100: US/Japan

 The ARC-100 is a 100 MWe sodium cooled, fast-flux, pool-type reactor with metallic fuel based on the 30-year successful operation of the Experimental Breeder Reactor II in Idaho.
 ARC Nuclear is developing this reactor in Canada, in partnership with GE Hitachi Nuclear Energy, with the intent of complementing existing CANDU facilities.

-BWRX-300: United States
+Bharat Small Reactor: India

-A scaled-down version of the ESBWR, that eliminates the possibility of large loss-of-coolant accidents, allowing for simpler safety mechanisms.
-In January 2020, GE Hitachi Nuclear Energy started the regulatory licensing process for the BWRX-300 with the U.S. Nuclear Regulatory Commission.
+India announced in 2024 their intention to develop an SMR design called the Bharat Small Reactor.

 CAREM: Argentina

 Developed by the Argentine National Atomic Energy Commission (CNEA) & INVAP, CAREM is a simplified pressurized water reactor (PWR) designed to have electrical output of 100 MW or 25 MW.
 It is an integral reactor – the primary system coolant circuit is fully contained within the reactor vessel.

 The fuel is uranium oxide with an enrichment of 3.4%.
 The primary coolant system uses natural circulation, so there are no pumps required, which provides inherent safety against core meltdown, even in accident situations.
 The integral design also minimizes the risk of loss-of-coolant accidents (LOCA).
 Annual refueling is required.
 Currently, the first reactor of the type is being built near the city of Zárate, in the northern part of Buenos Aires province.